DesignInTheBlack/Elevate/README.md

 **※ Modifiers are Order Agnostic**

 You can write text:red:bold or text:bold:red and the order doesn't matter.
-We'll get to why this is important later.
+We'll get to the how and why later.

 <br>